 - Industrial commercial real estate looks to be the most attractive type.
 This is due to the growth of distribution centers and data centers.

 - It’s preferable to focus on Class-A multifamily apartments in a major metro.
 This is due to a greater percentage of white-collar workers who can work from home.

 - The default assumption is that office commercial real estate will decrease short-term as more employees work from home.
 However, office commercial real estate demand may actually increase over time.
 This is due to the desire for more personal space and adequate distancing.
-Workers have been getting bunched closer and closer together on open floor plans for years.
+Workers will get more space now.